Telekon: Singles

-Telekon was preceded by two non-album singles, "We Are Glass" and "I Die: You Die".
-The only single taken from the album after its release was the opening number, "This Wreckage", which peaked at No. 20.
+Telekon was preceded by the two singles "We Are Glass" and "I Die: You Die", which were only included on the cassette release of Telekon and on later reissues.
+The album's opening number, "This Wreckage" succeeded the album and upon its release in December 1980, the single peaked at No. 20 in the UK.
 Numan later admitted that, regardless of its merits as a song, it was a "bloody stupid single".
-The live version of Remember I Was Vapour, released as a bonus single with the UK album, was released as a 12" single in Germany with the studio version on the B-side.
-Remind Me to Smile was released as a US single with I Dream of Wires on the B-side.
+The live version of "Remember I Was Vapour", released as a bonus single with the UK album, was released as a 12" single in Germany with the studio version on the B-side.
+"Remind Me to Smile" was released as a US single with "I Dream of Wires" on the B-side.
+"Remember I Was Vapour" was also released as a 7" single with "On Broadway (Live)" as the B-side.

 The Teletour

 From September to November 1980, Numan toured the UK and North America in support of Telekon.
 The tour was followed by three "farewell concerts" at Wembley Arena in April 1981 with guest Nash the Slash.

 Classic Album Tour and Micromusic DVD

 In December 2006, Numan undertook a Telekon "Classic Album" tour, comprising four concerts in the UK in which he played all the songs from the Telekon album, as well as its associated singles and B-sides.
 On the 2CD EKO: The Telekon 06 Audio Programme (sold at the 2006 Telekon gigs and from Numan's website), Numan discussed (with interviewer Steve Malins) the making of Telekon, revealing that it is his favourite of his "early albums."
 Numan followed the 2006 tour with further "Classic Album" tours, for Replicas in 2008 and The Pleasure Principle in 2009.

 In 2006, Numan promised fans a DVD release of the 1981 Micromusic video.
 On his official website in October 2008, Numan announced that the long-lost master tapes of the Micromusic concert had been found, "in excellent condition and, to make things even better, more footage has been found from two other camera positions that were not used on the original version.
 This new footage will be edited into a new updated version...We expect this to be, with all the extra footage and interviews, a double disc DVD."
 On 19 March 2010, Numan announced that the Micromusic DVD would be released on 13 April.
 Micromusic was released on that date as a one-disc DVD; in addition to the concert itself, the DVD featured an hour-long interview with Numan as a special feature.

+In June 2025, Numan announced a 45th anniversary 15-city UK tour of Telekon with Dublin and Belfast added in July.